Goals

 Program

-• EMC expertise within the company
+• EMC mastery in the company

-• Project EMC monitoring (1)
+• Project EMC follow-up (1)

 • Common mode and differential mode